vippsas/vipps-design-guidelines/logo-and-mark.md

 Use either the Vipps logo or the Vipps mark when showing Vipps as a payment option.
 Choose the option that best matches the way in which other payment options are displayed.

-See the [Assets](assets.md) page to download the Vipps logo and mark.
+See the [Vipps MobilePay Design Toolkit on Figma](https://www.figma.com/@vippsmobilepay) page to download the logo and mark.

 ## Logo